linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 1 (pages 1-500).md

 The entity that has agreed to make future cash payments is called the

-**issuer** - f the financial asset; the owner of the financial asset is referred to as
+**issuer** of the financial asset; the owner of the financial asset is referred to as the **investor**.

-the **investor** .
 Here are just seven examples of financial assets:

 a loan by Bank of America (investor) to an individual